Want to boost your company’s PR power? Report to the C-suite

 - If you don’t have ready access to a PR professional – either in-house or outsourced – always ask and answer these questions: What is the company’s key message?
 Who needs to hear and understand the message?
 How can the company best relay the message to various audiences?

-For more tips on stretching your PR dollar to its fullest for a truly impressive ROI, download a free copy of Axia Public Relations’ e-book Maximizing Your Public Relations Investment today.
+For more tips on stretching your PR dollar to its fullest for a truly impressive ROI, download a copy of Axia Public Relations’ e-book Maximizing Your Public Relations Investment today.

 Jason Mudd, APR, is CEO of Axia Public Relations.
 He is certified in inbound marketing and is an Emmy Award-winning, accredited public relations practitioner, speaker, author and entrepreneur.
 Connect with Jason on Twitter @jasonmudd9 and Axia Public Relations @axiapr.
 Be sure to tweet and share your thoughts below.
 We’ll read and respond to each of them.